inferno-framework/carin-for-blue-button-test-kit/README.md

 ### Sample Postman Collection

 To try out these tests without a CARIN for Blue Button client implementation, you may run them using [this Postman collection](https://github.com/inferno-framework/carin-for-blue-button-test-kit/blob/main/config/C4BB%20Client%20Search%20Tests.postman_collection.json).
-This Postman collection includes many of the required CARIN for Blue Button profile resource requests and required search requests.
-Note that the demo is not expected to pass all of the tests.
+This Postman collection includes all of the required CARIN for Blue Button profile resource requests and required search requests needed to pass all of the tests.
+Note that some requests within the collection (those suffixed with "(unsupported)") are expected to return a 400 status and OperationOutcome indicating failure due to current limitations on search parameter support.

 To run the client tests against the Postman collection:
 1. Start an Inferno session of the CARIN for Blue Button Client test suite.